tnm/redweb/README.md

 More and To Do
 ---------------

-Redweb implements nearly all current-realese Redis functionality, but there is still a bit more to be added.
+Redweb implements nearly all current-release Redis functionality, but there is still a bit more to be added.

 Redweb will be kept current with each new Redis release, with each update documented.